Welcome to... The Listening

 The Listening

-You recognise that the ideas, preferences, reactions and pulls you kept dismissing are not noise.
-They are information.
+The ideas, preferences, reactions, and pulls you kept dismissing?
+They're not noise.
+They're information.

 Something in you has shifted from "this is nothing" to "I need to pay attention to this."